Cell Biology of the Intestine

 Open positions

-We are happy to support highly qualified and competitive candidates that wish to apply for fellowships or external funding to join our research team.
-Open calls for funded positions in the lab will be advertised on this page and stellenwerk-stuttgart.de.
+We are always happy to discuss potential PhD or Postdoctoral positions and funding opportunities.
 We are also happy to host Bachelor and Master students in the lab.
-Please contact Andrew with your CV and research interests if you are interested.
+Please contact Andrew with your CV and research interests if you are interested in checking out the lab.

 Staneva, R., El Marjou, F., Barbazan, J., Krndija, D., Richon, S., Clark, A.G.*, and Vignjevic, D.M.* (2019) Cancer Cells in the Tumor Core Exhibit Spatially Coordinated Migration Patterns.
 J Cell Sci, 132(6):jcs220277. https://doi.org/10.1242/jcs.220277